 A typical first week for an intern includes a hack week challenge which happens to be the most difficult time of the internship.
 There are a couple of things which make it really tough — one, you are completely new to the product and working environment and, two, everyone’s got their eyes on you on the Demo Day (i.e. Friday).

-I joined SC in the summer of 2015, and my task was to build an analytics module for the Android Based Data Collection Tool, Collect.
+I joined SocialCops in the summer of 2015, and my task was to build an analytics module for the Android-based data collection tool, Collect.

 The biggest challenge ahead of us was to build a tool for the people who are using tablets/smartphones for the first time in their life.
-Building for the Next Billion is a challenge – due to a multiple difficulties posed by the lack of internet, electricity and low cost devices.
-The team has successfully built an Android Application that could work in the remotest & most rugged parts of the world and on the cheapest of phones (In case you’re wondering how they optimized for the challenges of Rural India, read this)
+Building for the next billion is a challenge – due to a multiple difficulties posed by the lack of internet, electricity and low cost devices.
+The team has successfully built an Android application that could work in the remotest and most rugged parts of the world and on the cheapest phones.

-So, our aim was to build a tool which could analyze the performance of each user and give them better insights on how to improve their process of surveying, yet keeping it simple to understand and use.
+So our aim was to build a tool which could analyze the performance of each user and give them better insights on how to improve their process of surveying, while keeping it simple to understand and use.
 Given the user base, we were trying to maximize the functionality with least number of variables to fiddle with.

 Collect uses Kinvey (Mbaas) to handle all the backend processing.

 Task 1: Providing customized analytics to each user for which a user login was necessary

 Given the amount of time till the demo day (5 days), building a complete login module from scratch can prove to be quite a challenge.
 Thanks to Kinvey’s login module and pretty documentation, I overcome this challenge in a span of 2.5 days.

 Time left: 2.5 days

 Task 2: Make a note of all the data points which you are looking forward to visualize.
 It’s best to involve 2 data points for each visualization